Intimacy (1966 film): Filming

 The film was shot in Birmingham, Alabama over a two-week period in January 1965.
 However, the only scene that visibly features the city is an exterior shot of downtown at the beginning of the film, while no mention is made to the filming location within the credits.
 Producer Jack L. Stoloff and actor Jack Ging praised the hospitality of the local community.
 Filming primarily took place within the Clark Theater, which was converted into a two-room set for the film, while local photographer brothers Ted and Vincent Saizis provided camera equipment.
 A Hollywood set construction crew arrived on December 22, 1964, to adapt the stage for movie purposes.

 Principal photography began on January 6 and wrapped around January 21, 1965.
 The relatively short shooting schedule was made possible by conducting rehearsals in Hollywood prior to location filming.
 Stoloff stated that the film was completed for less than 20% of the typical cost of a Hollywood production, with cooperation of the local population contributing towards cost efficiencies.
 Reflecting on the experience, he remarked that he had never completed a film as quickly or as economically as Intimacy.

 Release

 The film was released to theaters during May 1966.
 A planned premiere at the College Theatre in East Lake, Birmingham, in the area where the film was shot, was cancelled in June due to "unforeseen circumstances".

+The film was reissued as The Deceivers.
 In 1977, it was remade as The Washington Affair.